proycon/LaMachine/lamachine_v2_plan.md

 less ad-hoc and use other more established technologies.

 These bootstrap shell scripts do not perform everything from scratch.
-We attempt not to reinvent the wheel so the bootstrap process makes extensive use the distribution's native package manager, and established repositories such as github, the Python Package Index and the Arch User Repository.
-For the VM and Docker flavour, we currently build on Arch Linux, meaning software need to be deposited in the AUR for LaMachine to install it unless there is a more suitable repository given the software's ecosystem, such as for example the Python Package Index.
+We attempt not to reinvent the wheel so the bootstrap process makes extensive use of the distribution's native package manager, and established repositories such as github, the Python Package Index and the Arch User Repository.
+For the VM and Docker flavour, we currently build on Arch Linux, meaning software needs to be deposited in the AUR for LaMachine to install it, unless there is a more suitable repository given the software's ecosystem such as for example the Python Package Index.
 All Python software needs to be deposited in the Python Package Index and is pulled from there.
 This ensures that:

  * Well established software deployment practice is followed, i.e. the software explicitly made installable and deposited in proper repositories;
  * LaMachine remains just an option for convenience and nobody is forced to use it, people can pull straight from the source if they so desire;
  * We build on existing work and do not do unnecessary duplicate work.

-We again remain committed this, but will shake up the underlying technologies.
+We again remain committed this, but will shake up the underlying technologies in LaMachine v2.

 ## Objectives